grvvrmtech/AdoptedAnalysis/README.md

-Creating the Reposartory for User adoption Assignment from TensorIOT.
+Creating the repository for User adoption Assignment from TensorIOT.